TACC/coe-332-sp25/docs/unit09/services.rst

 .. code-block:: console

-   [user-vm]$ kubectl apply -f service-nodeport-hello-flask.yml service/hello-flask-nodeport-service created
+   [coe332-vm]$ kubectl apply -f service-nodeport-hello-flask.yml
+   service/hello-flask-nodeport-service created

 Change the command to reference the file name you used.